qiao-xin/Scripts_for_GB/identify_Ks_peaks_by_fitting_GMM/README.md

-Identifying Ks peaks corresponding to WGDs or WGTs by fitting Gaussian mixture models (GMM) to Ks distribution.
+# A pipeline used to identify Ks peaks by fitting the Gaussian Mixture Model(GMM)